+- Ballot Style Full or Federal Only

 - Congressional District

 - Senate District

 - House District

 - Voting Precinct

 - Alpha Order

+-

 Postage free ballots are listed after the "Certificate of Mailing" labels and are repeated in the same order.

 Mail the absentee ballots using the "Certificate of Mailing."
 The Certificate provides the proof that the ballots were mailed and the address to which they were mailed.
 The number of ballots mailed must equal the number of names on the "Certificate of Mailing."
 Make corrections and adjustments to the totals on the "Certificate of Mailing" accordingly.